 Where: APU West Campus

 Student projects are judged by community members and history-social science professionals.
-Winners from all categories are invited to compete at the state level; state winners proceed to compete at the Kenneth E. Behring National History Day Contest at the University of Maryland, College Park.
+Winners at History Day L.A. go on to compete in the state National History Day California competition, and state winners proceed to compete at the Kenneth E. Behring National History Day Contest at the University of Maryland, College Park.

 Participation in History Day L.A. provides opportunities for students to improve academic achievement and develop important 21st century skills in preparation for college, career and citizenship – critical thinking and problem solving, collaboration, communication and creativity and innovation.
 As an authentic performance assessment measure, teachers can utilize History Day projects to easily assess the knowledge and skills of their students.